MinaProtocol/mina/rfcs/0032-bazel.md

     * I have forked the dependencies on github and added Bazel support to each (about 90% complete).
 The ideal is to get the maintainers to accept the Bazel-enabling patches.
-    * For Coda this approach may or may not be desirable.
-The alternative is to use the same standard approach as used by the other external libs, namely an external BUILD file.
+      * In the event that the maintainers do not want to accept the patches, it might nonethelss be advisable to maintain bazelized mirrors, as insurance against the possibility that to original repository dissappears.
+It could happen.
+    * In the meantime, and "external" build strategy can be used.
+This involves Bazel BUILD files that are maintained locally, but control the build of downloaded libraries.
+They will look just like the BUILD files that build a local copy, so the additional cost of this is close to nil.
   * Internal C/C++ code.
 The Code codebase contains some OCaml code that generates C/C++ code which it then compiles.
 The task is to convert this to C/C++ code and let Bazel handle any customizations needed.
+See:
+    * src/lib/snarky/src/dune
+    * src/lib/snarky/src/camlsnark_c/dune
+    * src/lib/snarky/src/camlsnark_c/camlsnark_ctypes_stubs.ml
+    * src/lib/snarky/src/camlsnark_c/camlsnark_linker_flags_gen.ml
   * CUDA.
-Coda contains a little bit of CUDA code.
-I assume Bazel will easily handle this, but I do not have a GPU, and have never worked with CUDA.
+Coda contains a little bit of CUDA code, but it is not fully integrated and so is out of scope for the moment.
   * Cross-compile toolchains.
 I've got a minimal example working using a crosstool-NG toolchain on a Mac.
 The task is to polish it and port it to Linux and possibly Windows.